zzhenglab/ai4chem/book/_build/html/_sources/lecture-09.md

     import torch.nn as nn
     from torch.utils.data import Dataset, DataLoader

-# RDKit is optional
+# RDKit
 try:
     from rdkit import Chem
+    from rdkit.Chem import Draw, Descriptors, Crippen, rdMolDescriptors, AllChem except Exception:
+    try:
+        %pip install rdkit
+        from rdkit import Chem
-    from rdkit.Chem import rdchem
+        from rdkit.Chem import Draw, Descriptors, Crippen, rdMolDescriptors, AllChem except Exception as e:
-except Exception:
+        print("RDKit is not available in this environment.
+Drawing and descriptors will be skipped.")
-    Chem = None  # we will use toy graphs if RDKit is unavailable
+        Chem = None

 # A small global seed helper
 def set_seed(seed=0):